sydneywu/vue-todolist/README.md

 FORMAT: 1A

-This API demonstrates what APIs are required in order to completely integrate with the front end vue app.
+This API blueprint demonstrates what APIs are required in order to completely integrate with the front end vue app.

 ## POST
 This action will add one todoItem and return the updated item with an id.